AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/R%20Prototype.jpeg?raw=true" width="250px" /></p>
 <p align="center">Fig. 3: Beginnings of the first inlet design of 2019

  As one can see, the inlet tube **[horizontally Addressed CJMS]** enters on the right side of the tank, perpendicular to the tank wall.
-UASB-R also thought of inserting the inlet tube at a lower height to see if the water velocity ~~be the~~ could be higher or cause less head loss.
+UASB-R also thought of inserting the inlet tube at a lower height to see if the water velocity and/or the headloss differed depending on where the inlet was inserted.
 The two designs are shown in Figure 4.

  <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Sketch%20UASB-R.jpeg?raw=true" width="250px" /></p>